timothygmitchell/Cardinality_Bias_in_Random_Forests/README.md

 This is illustrated in a simple simulation.
 I fit a random forest using 5 completely random predictors of increasing cardinality.
 While none of the predictors is useful for prediction, variable importance measures are highest for the predictors with more factor levels!

-This ‘cardinality bias’ has been known in the literature since at least 2007, but I was unaware of any systematic case studies relating this bias to predictions accuracy.
-Here I developed several simulations to test this phenonomen under different conditions.
+This ‘cardinality bias’ has been known in the literature since at least 2007, but I was unaware of any publication or case studies relating this bias to model accuracy.
+Here I developed several simulations to test cardinality bias under different conditions.
 Conditions include perfect and weak correlations between predictors and response, with no noise or with considerable noise.

-I find that random forests effectively identify meaningful factors in the presence of real associations, even when cardinality bias is present.
+I find that random forests effectively identify meaningful factors even in the presence of cardinality bias.
 This is a welcome finding, and I suspect it has to do with the regularizing properties of the bagging process.
 The trees themselves may be biased, but the ensemble apparently is not.

 In conclusion, I am unable to find a simulation in which cardinality bias negatively impacts accuracy (note: I tested random forests for classification, not regression).
 At the same time, variable importance measures for factors have clear limitations.